-Full-time Employees: WCA-Full-time employees are eligible for benefits six months after their hire date. after their Introductory Period of six months is complete.
+Full-time Employees: Full-time employees are eligible for benefits six months after their hire date.
 See Section 11.1 Health Insurance for exceptions to this policy.

 Part-time Employees: Part-time employees who are regularly scheduled to work 40 or more hours per pay period are eligible for benefits once they have completed 480 hours of work.
 Part-time employees who are not regularly scheduled for 40 or more hours per pay period are not eligible for benefits or any accrued leave programs except the minimum as required by law.